 A geothermal heating and cooling system was installed at the new Lakeside graduate housing community.
 Notably, the University selected the technology after applying its internal "carbon tax," which is used when comparing major building systems that cost more upfront but result in economic and environmental benefits over time.

 Since 2010, more than 153 hours of sustainability-related continuing education courses were offered to more than 50 Facilities employees, 27 of whom are LEED® Accredited Professionals.

-The University continues to track towards its commitment to recycle 95 percent of construction and demolition debris for new and renovated buildings, including construction of the Arts and Transit Project (including the Lewis Center for the Arts), and 20 Washington Road.
+The University continues to track towards its commitment to recycle 95 percent of construction and demolition debris for new and renovated buildings, including construction of the Arts and Transit Project, and 20 Washington Road.

 Continue to apply Life Cycle Cost Analysis and an internal "carbon tax" to justify efficient technologies that may have higher upfront costs but lower system lifetime costs and other environmental benefits.

 Evaluate educational and research potential of major and minor projects, where appropriate, as we launch the next Capital Plan.